-Identifiability, learning and applications of overcomplete latent representations: Many recent works employ unsupervised estimation of overcomplete features for higher level tasks such classification, e.g. [1,12-14], and record huge gains over other approaches in a number of applications such as speech recognition and computer vision.
+Many recent works employ unsupervised estimation of overcomplete features for higher level tasks such classification, e.g. Coates et al. (2011); Le et al. (2011); Deng and Yu (2013); Bengio et al. (2012), and record huge gains over other approaches in a number of applications such as speech recognition and computer vision.
 However, theoretical understanding regarding learnability or identifiability of overcomplete representations is far more limited.

 Overcomplete latent representations have been analyzed in the context of the independent components analysis (ICA), where the sources are assumed to be independent, and the mixing matrix is unknown.
 In the overcomplete or under-determined regime of the ICA, there are more sources than sensors.
 Identifiability and learning of the overcomplete ICA reduces to the problem of finding an overcomplete candecomp/parafac (CP) tensor decomposition.
-The classical result by Kruskal provides conditions for uniqueness of a CP decomposition [9, 15], with recent extensions to the notion of robust identifiability [16].
+The classical result by Kruskal provides conditions for uniqueness of a CP decomposition (Kruskal, 1976, 1977), with recent extensions to the notion of robust identifiability (Bhaskara et al., 2013).
 These results provide conditions for strict identifiability of the model, and here, the dimensionality of the latent space is required to be of the same order as the observed space dimensionality.
-In contrast, a number of recent works analyze generic identifiability of overcomplete CP decomposition, which is weaker than strict identifiability, e.g. [17-23].
+In contrast, a number of recent works analyze generic identifiability of overcomplete CP decomposition, which is weaker than strict iden-Jiang and Sidiropoulos (2004); Lathauwer (2006); Stegeman et al. (June tifiability, e.g. 2006); De Lathauwer et al. (2007); Chiantini and Ottaviani (2012); Bocci et al. (2013); Chiantini et al. (2013).
 These works assume that the factors (i.e. the components) of the CP decomposition are generically drawn and provide conditions for uniqueness.
 They allow for the latent dimensionality to be much larger (polynomially larger) than the observed dimensionality.
-These results on the uniqueness of CP decompositions also lead to identifiability of other latent variable models, such as latent tree models, e.g. [24, 25], and the single-topic model, or more generally latent Dirichlet allocation (LDA).
-Recently Goval et. al. [26] proposed an alternative framework for overcomplete ICA models based on the eigen-decomposition of the reweighted covariance matrix (or higher order moments), where the weights are the Fourier coefficients.
+These results on the uniqueness of CP decompositions also lead to identifiability of other latent variable models, such as latent tree models, e.g. Allman et al. (2009, Dec.
+2012), and the single-topic model, or more generally latent Dirichlet allocation (LDA).
+Recently, Goyal et al. (2013) proposed an alternative framework for overcomplete ICA models based on the eigen-decomposition of the reweighted covariance matrix (or higher order moments), where the weights are the Fourier coefficients.
 However, their approach requires independence of sources (i.e. latent topics in our context), which is not imposed here.

 In contrast to the above works dealing with the CP tensor decomposition, we require uniqueness for a more general class of tensor decompositions, in order to establish identifiability of topic models with arbitrarily correlated topics.
 We establish that our class of tensor decomposition is contained in the class of Tucker decompositions which is more general than CP decomposition.
 Moreover, we explicitly characterize the effect of the sparsity pattern of the factors (i.e., the topic-word matrix) on model identifiability, while all the previous works based on generic identifiability assume fully dense factors (since sparse factors are not generic).
-For a general overview of tensor decompositions, see [10, 27].
+For a general overview of tensor decompositions, see Kolda and Bader (2009); Landsberg (2012).